MaShisongLab/t/README.md

 ### 1. Infer TF regulators for gene modules

 #### a.
 Prepare the module file
 The file used to store gene modules information is `modules_to_analyze.txt`.
-It is preloaded with 1,085 gene modules identified from a GGM gene co-expression network described in the paper by [Geng et al.](https://github.com/MaShisongLab/explicit#Reference).
+It is preloaded with 1,085 gene modules identified from a GGM gene co-expression network described in the paper by [Geng <i>et al.</i>](https://github.com/MaShisongLab/explicit#Reference).
 The following analysis will proceed with these preloaded modules.
 On the other hand, you can also edit the file, replacing these modules with your own ones.
-The file has two tab-sepatated columns, with the first column being gene ids and the second column being module names.
-For gene ids, only standard Arabidopsis AGI ids are currently supported.
+The file has two tab-sepatated columns, with the first column being gene ids and the second being module names.
+For gene ids, only standard Arabidopsis AGI ids are supported.
 Multiple modules can be analyzed at the same time. <i>Once finish editing, save the file without changing its name</i>.
 ```
 Gene_Name   ModuleID
 AT1G25360   Module138